Sean Woodcock

-Sean Lee Woodcock (born 25 April 1986) is a British Labour Party politician who has served as Member of Parliament for Banbury since 2024.
+Sean Lee Woodcock (born 25 April 1986) is a Labour politician who has served as Member of Parliament for Banbury since 2024.

 Early life and career

 Woodcock was born at Horton General Hospital in Banbury.
 He is the eldest of five siblings.
 He attended Wroxton C of E Primary School, followed by The Warriner School.
 He received a Bachelor of Arts degree in History from Reading University, and a Master of Arts from Birmingham University.

 Woodcock went on to work in social housing and community investment before becoming a councillor on Cherwell District and Banbury Town councils in May 2012.
 Following this, Woodcock became Mayor of Banbury from 2014 to 2015, becoming the youngest mayor on record.
 He was the Labour parliamentary candidate for Banbury in both the 2015 and 2017 general elections.
 He was the Labour candidate in Banbury Calthorpe ward at the 2021 Oxfordshire County Council election but was not elected.